 How to Find Failures Faster in Jenkins Test Results

 The Continuous Integration (CI) process involves routinely testing an application for bugs the moment any code changes are added to the repository.
 CI systems such as Jenkins, use plugins to automate this testing process.
+Unfortunately, reproducing failures found in Jenkins test results can be both time-consuming and inaccurate.

 When a failure appears in Jenkins test results, it requires an engineer’s time to analyze the failure, figure out how to address the failure, and make changes.
 There are several factors that often complicate the debugging process: